psse-cpu/se-1223-oop-fundamentals-slides/params-returns-ctor.md

     rice, pork, beef

 2. Modify the bark() method to accept an integer parameter indicating how many times a dog keeps on barking.
-Add another boolean argument dictating if the bark is angry (ALLCAPS) or normal.
+Add another boolean parameter dictating if the bark is angry (ALLCAPS) or normal.

 3. Add a method to make a dog sit.
 Add a parameter indicating a delay in seconds in obeying the `sit` command.
 Simulate the delay with text.